-15 LFSP99990000
+4 LFSP99990000

-- The use of this code is authorized under the following circumstances: - Caches may use LFSP99990000 to procure generic boxes and packing materials intended for multiple fire support. - Fire support re-supply for local (non-stores) caches should be charged to specific fire codes.
-When this is not feasible, LFSP99990000 may be used. - Refurbishment costs for fire returns should be charged to the specific fire code of the original incident. - Procure retardant using specific fire codes.
-When this is not feasible, then LFSP99990000 may be used. - Shipping costs between caches should be charged to the ordering cache using specific fire codes.
-When this is not feasible, LFSP99990000 may be used. - Offices may consolidate LF2000000.HU0000 charges on the fiscal year-end obligation for Office of Aircraft Services (OAS) charges and use LFSP99990000 with the individual office code.
-Individual OAS payment documents will be paid against the specific fire number shown. - States must coordinate with the FA Budget and Evaluation staff prior to obligating or making payment for any LFSP99990000 expenditures over \$100,000.
+- 5 The use of this code is authorized under the following circumstances: - Caches may use LFSP99990000 to procure generic boxes and packing materials intended for multiple fire support. - Fire support re-supply for local (non-stores) caches should be charged to specific fire codes.
+When this is not feasible, LFSP99990000 may be used. - Refurbishment costs for fire returns should be charged to the specific fire code of the original incident. - •

+- Shipping costs between caches should be charged to the ordering cache using specific fire codes.
+When this is not feasible, LFSP99990000 may be used. - States must coordinate with the FA Budget and Evaluation staff prior to obligating or making payment for any LFSP99990000 expenditures over \$100,000.